bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 69°
-- clear sky
+- overcast clouds
 - 95% humidity
-- 3 mph wind
+- 5 mph wind
 - 0.03 inches of precipitation in the past 24 hours

 ## Temperature History